dcaffer07/Arduino.cc-review-E2/README.md

 #### [Potentiometers](https://github.com/dcaffer07/LED-review-E2/blob/main/README.md#potentiometers-1)
 #### [Photoresistor](https://github.com/dcaffer07/LED-review-E2/blob/main/README.md#photoresistor-1)

-## LED Blink w/ Button - Aurduino review assignment
+## LED Blink w/ Button - Arduino review assignment
 #### Description:
 > Get the LED to blink when you push the button and have a counter print numbers up to 10 for each blink (will blink 10 times).
 Additionally, we simply just want to refamiliarize ourselves with code and aurduino for future assignments.
 #### Wriring
-> Very straightforward, simply connect an LED to the ground and a pin for power supply and direction and then add resisters to ensure proper use of electricity, and a button to begin the loop or function...
+> Very straight forward, simply connect an LED to the ground and a pin for power supply and direction and then add resistors to ensure proper use of electricity, and a button to begin the loop or function...
 <img src="https://user-images.githubusercontent.com/71406831/133668640-a781d8e3-5f1d-4e4d-ab7f-e9eb001982fe.png" alt="wiring2" style="width:500px;">

 Image credit goes to [The Robotics Back-End](https://roboticsbackend.com/arduino-turn-led-on-and-off-with-button/)